TZA

 IWM is an exchange-traded fund (ETF) that seeks to track the performance of the Russell 2000 Index.
 The Russell 2000 Index measures the performance of the 2,000 smallest stocks in the Russell 3000 Index, representing a broad segment of small-cap U.S. companies.

 Achieve superior trading results with OHLCX.com.
 Our platform provides expert analysis and actionable insights for TZA, utilizing the latest technology to refine your investment approach.
-Elevate your trading approach instantly now and see the impact on your trading success!
+Boost your investment success with us now and see the impact on your trading success!

 Disclaimers